Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective: Data Partitioning

 \item There is a trade-off between minimizing computational load and achieving load balance when partitioning a graph.
 Partitioning densely connected vertices together can effectively reduce computation but may disrupt load balancing. (\S\ref{sec-partition-comp})

 \item Communication load imbalance is more serious in GNN training than in traditional graph computation due to the high-dimensional vertex features and embeddings.
+Most existing GNN systems ignore this issue. (\S\ref{sec-partition-comm})

+\item Most graph partitioning overhead is acceptable for GNN training.
+Although streaming partitioning is more flexible, existing methods \cite{PaGraph_SoCC20, ByteGNN_VLDB22} suffer from high computational costs and inefficient implementation due to low parallelism. (\S\ref{sec-partiton-time-train-time})

+\item Although Metis-extend has better performance, its graph partitioning requires a large memory consumption, especially for large-scale graphs.
+This limitation prevents the scalability of the Metis-extend partitioning method. (\S\ref{sec-partiton-memory-usage})

-Most existing GNN systems ignore this issue. (\S\ref{sec-partition-comm}) \item Most graph partitioning overhead is acceptable for GNN training.
-Although streaming partitioning is more flexible, existing methods \cite{PaGraph_SoCC20, ByteGNN_VLDB22} suffer from high computational costs and inefficient implementation due to low parallelism. (\S\ref{sec-partiton-time-train-time}) \item Shorter per-epoch runtime does not necessarily mean faster convergence speed.
-Partitioning densely connected vertices into the same partition can significantly reduce inter-partition communication and reduce the per-epoch runtime but may decrease the randomness of model training and affect accuracy, thus affecting convergence speed. (\S\ref{sec-effect-to-accuracy})
+\item Shorter per-epoch runtime does not necessarily mean faster convergence speed.
+Partitioning densely connected vertices into the same partition can significantly reduce inter-partition communication and decrease the per-epoch runtime but may decrease the randomness of model training, thus affecting convergence speed. (\S\ref{sec-effect-to-accuracy})

 \end{enumerate}